DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-07-07-reviewing-course-statuses.md

 To improve the way course status work, we need to remove, change and add to some of the statuses.

-- ‘Empty’ becomes ‘Draft’
+### Empty

+The ‘Empty’ course status serves a limited purpose, and we will remove it.

+When a course is created it will be ‘Draft’ instead.

+### Scheduled

-- ‘Scheduled’ will be added as a new status for when a course has been published but is not yet live on Find
+We will add ‘Scheduled’ as a new status for when a course has been published but is not yet live on Find.

+### Published with unpublished changes

-- ‘Published with unpublished changes’ will be removed as a status, and all changes will be saved and published immediately
+We will remove‘Published with unpublished changes’.
+All changes will be saved and published immediately, simplifying the editing workflow

+### Closed

-- ‘Closed’ will be added as a status for courses that are no longer open to applications but may be reopened in the same academic year
+We will add a ‘Closed’ status for courses that are published but no longer open to applications.
+These courses may be reopened in the same academic year.

+### Withdrawn

-- ‘Withdrawn’ will be improved so that it’s clear to users that this status is for courses that need to be removed entirely for the rest of the academic year
+We will improve the ‘Withdrawn’ status so that it’s clear to users that this status means that courses will be removed from Find and cannot be republished.

 ## Further considerations